2021 CHURCH PLANTERS RETREAT

-If you are a church planter, network leader, presbytery leader, senior pastor with a heart for planting churches—or married to any of these—you need to be at the EPC Church Planter’s Retreat, October 15-17, 2019 at the Cheyenne Mountain Resort in Colorado Springs, Colorado!
-The three-day gathering features nationally known speakers who will address issues relevant to today’s church planter, as well a variety of breakout sessions on practical topics faced by those engaged in new work.
-Plenty of time for rest, relaxation, and recreation is built in to the schedule so bring your hiking shoes, or your clubs if you are a golfer!
+If you are a church planter, network leader, Presbytery leader, Pastor with a heart for planting churches—or married to any of these—you need to be at the EPC Church Planter’s Retreat, October 19-21, 2021 at the Cheyenne Mountain Resort in Colorado Springs, Colorado!
+The three-day gathering features nationally known speakers who will address issues relevant to today’s church planter, as well as a variety of breakout sessions on practical topics faced by those engaged in new work.
+Plenty of time for rest, relaxation, and recreation is built into the schedule so bring your hiking shoes, or your clubs if you are a golfer!

 The annual Church Planters Retreat is hosted by Tom Ricks and the EPC Church Planting Team.

 Use these quicklinks to navigate to the appropriate section:

 Becky Lahna was ordained in ECO in 2013.
 After 17 years of serving in college ministry, in June 2016 she moved to Santa Barbara, California—the second-most “never churched” city in the country—to plant Goodland Church.
 During the pandemic, Becky worked up to five different jobs to support herself, and presently works with a tech company, as well as Orange Theory as a coach.
 She also is writing a book on friendship.
 She planted Goodland through the missional community model, and because of COVID-19 and persistent health concerns has faced many challenges that have demanded that she practice gospel resilience.
 As a single woman church planter, Becky brings a unique and needed perspective, and her broad experience in unchurched communities equip her to bring a critical message of evangelism and gathering.
 She looks forward to encouraging and equipping us as planters in these areas.
 She may also be talked into leading some stellar workouts in the amazing gym at the resort!